pradhp1999/dhruva/docs/intro.md

-# Spark - Hello World
+# Spark - Dhruva
-Spark Hello World service which is used as a reference for internal development.
+Spark Dhruva service which is used as a reference for internal development.